Nine ways to improve your university course pages

 Most of us don’t read websites in a linear way.
 We scan.

-So be sure to structure your course entries with ‘scanners’ in mind.
-Use descriptive headings that clearly explain what that part of your entry is about.
-And weave benefits into them so readers can take in key messages at a glance.
+So be sure to structure your course pages with ‘scanners’ in mind.
+Use descriptive headings that clearly explain what that part of your description is about.
+And summarise benefits into short bullets so readers can quickly take in key messages at a glance.

 7. Paint a picture with stories

-We’ve talked about underlining the benefits of what you offer in your main course description.
-But case studies or testimonials are another good way to reinforce important points.
+We’ve talked about homing in on the benefits of what you offer in your main course description.
+But case studies or testimonials are another powerful way to reinforce important messages and add that all-important social proof.

 Say you want to emphasise your industry connections.
 You could have a student talking about their placement and how it’s helped them in their career.
-Quotes or videos from current students are also great for adding that human, authentic touch.
+Quotes or videos from current students are also great for adding that human touch.

-Think about including videos of mini lectures recorded for your virtual open day.
-Or use student stories to highlight the best parts of the course.
+Think about including student stories to highlight the best parts of the course.
+Or focus on a graduate and where the course has taken them.

 8. Don’t waffle on

-As for level of information, keeping things succinct is the general ‘good copy’ rule.
+As for how detailed to go, keeping things succinct is the general ‘good copy’ rule.
 But it can be a challenge to stick to that in course descriptions, particularly when programme leaders want to add in lots of detail.

-It’s worth pushing back on that, if you can.
-Concise copy works best on screen, and the last thing you want to do is bombard people with too much info.
+Concise copy works best on screen, and the last thing you want to do is bombard people with too much info or bamboozle them with overly complicated content.

 In the vast majority of cases, less copy has more impact (especially online).